James Buescher

 James Howard Buescher (born March 26, 1990) is an American semi-retired professional stock car racing driver.
-He is the 2012 NASCAR Truck Series champion.
+He is the 2012 NASCAR Camping World Truck Series champion.

 After parting ways with NTS Motorsports in 2015, Buescher became a real estate agent.
 He owns and operates his own real estate agency, The Buescher Group, with his wife Kris in their home state of Texas.
 The company is part of the Compass Real Estate company.
 He would be without a ride until 2020, when he joined Niece Motorsports for one Truck Series race in 2020 followed by a race in 2021.

 Buescher is the cousin of 2015 NASCAR Xfinity Series champion Chris Buescher, who competes full-time in the NASCAR Cup Series for RFK Racing.

 Early career

 Buescher's earliest racing success came in 2004 when he became a national champion in the Young Gun division of Bandolero racing at Texas Motor Speedway.
 He then moved on to the American Speed Association where, in 2006, he was named Most Popular Driver as well as winning the Late Model Series South championship.
 For 2007, Buescher ran a part-time schedule in both the ARCA Series and the NASCAR Busch East Series.
 He became the youngest winner in ARCA series history when he won at USA International Speedway in his series debut.
-In six more races that season, he would earn an additional 5 top-10 finishes as well as finish in the top 10 in all 4 Busch East races he entered.
+In six more races that season, he would earn an additional five top-ten finishes as well as finish in the top-ten in all four Busch East races he entered.

 NASCAR Nationwide Series

 In 2008, Buescher signed with Braun Racing to run six races in the Nationwide Series (now known as the Xfinity Series).
 He made his debut at Phoenix International Raceway in the No. 32 Great Clips Toyota.
 He started 17th and stayed in the top 20 all race long, finishing 18th.
-He would earn his first top 10 at Gateway International Raceway (finishing 7th) and his first pole at Memphis Motorsports Park.
+He would earn his first top-ten at Gateway International Raceway (finishing 7th) and his first pole at Memphis Motorsports Park.
 He would spend most of the 2009 season in the Camping World Truck Series.
 Near the end of 2009, Buescher was announced as the 2010 driver for Phoenix Racing.
 To prepare for the season, he ran two races in the No. 1 Miccosukee Resorts Chevrolet, finishing 11th at Texas and 13th at Phoenix.

 A week prior to the beginning of the 2010 season, it was announced that Miccosukee was dropping its sponsorship of all NASCAR teams, effective immediately.
-Despite this setback, Buescher responded with an 8th-place finish in the season opener at Daytona International Speedway.
+Despite this setback, Buescher responded with an eighth-place finish in the season opener at Daytona International Speedway.

-On May 12, 2010 Buescher parted ways with Phoenix Racing and returned to the Camping World Truck Series.
+On May 12, 2010, Buescher parted ways with Phoenix Racing and returned to the Camping World Truck Series.
 He made his return to the Nationwide Series at Kansas Speedway in September driving for Turner Motorsports in the No. 11 Great Clips Toyota.
-He ran four additional races for Turner, earning his 2nd career pole at Texas in the No. 30 Chevrolet.
+He ran four additional races for Turner, earning his second career pole at Texas in the No. 30 Chevrolet.